 Trust Score measures the trustworthiness of a webpage or domain based on the number of links coming from highly trusted websites.

 Since Trust Score places more emphasis on high quality backlinks, if you notice a big difference between Trust Score and Page Score on your website, you may be a victim of having too many low quality backlinks.

 Since the quality of backlinks plays an important role in SEO, you’ll want to use Trust Score to understand which link prospects will be more or less beneficial to acquire.

 Please note: Trust Score in the Backlinks report will represent the quality of the source page, while Trust Score in the Referring Domains report will represent the quality of the source domain.

 Since the impact of a link is dependent on how relevant the link is, it is hard to say a backlink needs to reach a concrete number with Page Score or Trust Score to be effective.
 In general, somewhere over a score of 20 (for both metrics) can be considered healthy, and as the score increases, the impact of a link will increase.
 However, the impact of a link also strongly depends on your website’s niche.

 The main use for these scores is to compare and sort.
-For example, use the scores in the Backlinks Comparison or Quick Batch reports to compare the trust levels of multiple websites.
+For example, use these scores in the Backlinks Report or Bulk Backlink Analysis to compare the trust levels of multiple websites.
 By comparing these scores you can evaluate which domain’s link profile is strongest and will send the most link weight when linking to other sites.